-An application can also be stored in a locker (lockers are typically storage volumes on remote AFS file servers), and if such is the case you must perform one additional step before running it: if the application above had been stored in a locker called bar, you need to type
+An application can also be stored in an AFS locker (lockers are storage volumes on AFS file servers), and if such is the case you must perform one additional step before running it: if the application above had been stored in a locker called bar, you need to type

 athena% add bar

 before invoking it.
-After you do this, the top level of locker bar will (usually but not always) be mounted at /mit/bar on the machine you are working on.
-A locker can be thought of as a container for an application or group of related applications that you can make accessible by running a command such as add.
+After you do this, the top level of locker bar will (almost always) be mounted at /mit/bar on the machine you are working on.
+A locker can be thought of as a container for an application or group of related applications that you can make accessible by typing a command such as add.

-There are a number of reasons for doing this that get somewhat technical, but in general software in lockers is easier for maintainers to install and modify quickly.
-Since you need to know which locker to add, the LOCKER column in the table gives this information where relevant.
+There are a number of reasons for doing this that get somewhat technical, but in general software in lockers is easier for maintainers to install and modify quickly, and usually software that isn't available as Ubuntu deb packages can't be installed on the local hard drive for a variety of reasons related to Athena design.
+Since you need to know which locker to add, the LOCKER column in the software table gives this information where relevant.
 In some situations, different commands related to add called attach and setup are more appropriate and you will see some references to this.

-add does a few more things than attach; it adds the appropriate bin directories to your path automatically so that binaries in the locker can be found, and it does the equivalent for manual pages as well.
+add does a few more things than attach, which just mounts a locker below /mit; it adds the appropriate bin directories to your path automatically so that binaries in the locker can be found, and it does the equivalent for manual pages as well.

-setup works in a different way, in that it can preset a number of things in your environment such as environment variables and your path, and it then launches a terminal window in which these settings are active.
+setup works in a different way, in that it can preset a number of things in your environment such as environment variables and your path and run configuration scripts, and it then launches a terminal window in which these settings are active.

-In a small number of cases as alluded to above, an application appears to be installed locally but is really in a locker.
-This is done by executing an attach and run script that has the same name as the application.
+In a small number of cases, an application appears to be installed locally but is really in a locker.
+This is done by executing an attach and run script on the local hard drive that has the same name as the application.
 This script will attach the locker, then execute the application or its launch script from the locker.
 An example is freeWRL.
-The reason for doing this is primarily convenience as the user doesn't need to add the locker.
+The reason for doing this is primarily convenience.

 A common but not universal naming convention is for a locker to have the same name as the application stored in it (add matlab; matlab).
 If you are working on a non-Athena machine with OpenAFS, the details may be different but the concept of running software out of a locker is the same.

 Athena has guidelines for organizing locker directories in a multiplatform environment that are also affected by requirements of our AFS distributed file system.
 See the man pages for athdir, a specialized Athena command relating to this, and lockers, for more details (type man athdir or man lockers at the Athena prompt).
-See also the Course Locker Maintenance Guide.
-Athena currently supports 32 bit and 64 bit Linux, and these are considered different platforms (although is some cases a purely 32 bit software installation can be made to run on a 64 bit OS).
-All public cluster Athena machines are 64 bit now.
+See also the AFS Locker Maintenance Guide.
+Athena currently supports 32 bit and 64 bit Ubuntu Linux, and these are considered different platforms (although in almost all cases a purely 32 bit software installation can be made to run on a 64 bit OS but not vice-versa).
+All public cluster Athena machines and the Athena dialups are 64 bit.

-There is no centrally maintained list of all available lockers on Athena and these come and go over time- however, some tend to stay around and contain interesting software - places you might want to check for a variety of applications, many of which are not listed in What Runs Where on Athena, include the sipb, outland, potluck, games, watchmaker, gnu, graphics, infoagents and consult lockers.
+There is no centrally maintained list of all available lockers on Athena and these come and go over time and can be created by non-IS&T groups at MIT; however, some tend to stay around and contain interesting software - places you might want to check for a variety of applications, many of which are not listed in What Runs Where on Athena, include the sipb, outland, potluck, games, watchmaker, gnu, graphics, infoagents and consult lockers.

-SIPB pioneered "Linux-Athena" and "NetBSD-Athena" in the 1990's, which were ways of making Intel/Linux and Intel/NetBSD machines closely resemble an Athena workstation- this was not exactly Athena however, and some Athena features were missing, notably automatic updates.
+SIPB pioneered "Linux-Athena" and "NetBSD-Athena" in the 1990's, which were ways of making Intel/Linux and Intel/NetBSD machines closely resemble an Athena workstation.
+This was not exactly Athena however, and some Athena features were missing, notably automatic updates.
 The latest version of Athena has evolved from the SIPB-IS&T partnership that produced debathena.
-It was initially deployed during Summer 2009 and at this time of this writing is based on Ubuntu Precise (12.04).
+It was initially deployed during Summer 2009 and at this time of this writing is based on Ubuntu Trusty (14.04).

-In the past, SIPB maintained a lot of Linux software in the sipb, outland, graphics and various other lockers; it still does, but a lot of these applications are now installed locally, as Ubuntu packages.
+In the past, SIPB maintained a lot of Linux software in the sipb, outland, graphics and various other lockers; it still does, but many of these applications are now installed locally, as Ubuntu deb packages.